EwanEwart/docker-volume/README.md

 ## Create and manage Volumes

-Unlike a `bind mount`, you can create and manage `volumes` outside the scope of any container.
+Unlike `bind mount`,
+you can create and manage `volumes`
+outside the scope of any container.

 ### Create a volume
 > $ `docker volume create kate.vol`